Skip to main content

 After Week 17 to April 1st

-• IR players moved to bench
+• IR closed and IR players moved to bench

-• FAAB closes for the season
+• FAAB processing stops for the season

-• Draft lottery ceremony (commissioner schedules)
+• Draft lottery ceremony can be scheduled by the commissioner

-New League Year
+New League Year (Season Rollover)

 April 1st

-• Players with 0 years remaining become free agents and are dropped
+• Players with 0 years remaining become free agents and are dropped from rosters

 Pre-Season